Ground-State Analysis for an Exactly Solvable Coupled-Spin Hamiltonian: The exact solution

-The above Hamiltonian is diagonal in the basis (\ref{basis}) with eigenvalues
+The above Hamiltonian is diagonal in the basis~\eqref{basis} with eigenvalues

-For each value of $m=m_1+m_2$ we can determine the ground state energy, and the gap, by considering where level crossings occur.
-We need to consider several different cases.
+For each value of $m=m_1+m_2$ we can determine the ground state energy, and the gap to the f\/irst excited state, by considering where level crossings occur.
+We need to consider several dif\/ferent cases.
 Starting with $m=m_1+m_2<0$ we have